urisk333/zerofouraddressbook/README.md

 # zerofouraddressbook

-Zerofouraddressbook is a React web application which uses Firebase Realtime Database, and by using the application, you are able to login and create, read, update and delete the contacts.
+ZeroFouraddressbook is a React web application which uses Firebase Realtime Database, and by using the application, you are able to login and create, read, update and delete the contacts.

 # Getting started